howardroark/pollinate/README.md

 Linux eco-system.
 Pollinate aims to be easy to understand and therefore attractive to a larger audience.

-### Who cares?

-Advertising agencies, marketing agencies, Java shops, .NET shops... anything that kicked off during the dotcom boom and has not evolved much since.

-### If you're successful, what difference will it make?

-Catering to this massive group of developers will cause setups and workflows to start evolving at a much faster pace.
-People are inherently creative and a lot can be accomplished when the barriers are lowered.
-It also will encourage the narrtive surrounding open-source to find it's way into more organizations.

 ### What are the risks and the payoffs?

 No risks.
 The payoff would be an evolving eco-system of popular combinations of tools.
 The popular Node.js `MEANstack` is evidence that there is an appetite for these things.

-### How much will it cost?

-Zero!

-### How long will it take?

-Depends.

-### What are the midterm and final "exams" to check for success?

-If people actually use it, that is the success.